 - 16:00 Tutorial on Critical Listening of Multi-channel Audio Codec Performance

 - Listening for impairments introduced by multichannel audio codecs is an important task.
 Classical objective methods are not adequate in assessing audio coding schemes.
 Accordingly, the ITU-R BS.1116 & 1534 recommendations provide guidelines for subjective evaluation of codecs.
 This paper provides a tutorial on the proper conditions to do reliable codec testing.
 Several key components covered are, proper experimental design, selection of listening panel and training of listeners, developing the test methodology, selecting balanced program material, loudspeaker/room and sound-field requirements, listening for artifacts, and statistical analysis.
 This paper addresses these various components including the sound-field requirements since, as per the ITU: "The characteristics of the reference sound field at the listening area are most important for the subjective perception of, or the quality assessment of, auditory events and their reproducibility at other listening places or rooms.
-These characteristics result from the interaction of the loudspeaker(s) and the listening room".Presenter bio: Sunil Bharitkar, received his Ph.D. in Electrical Engineering from the University of Southern California (USC) in 2004.
-He has published over 50 technical papers and has 6 patents in the area of signal processing applied to audio and acoustics, and a textbook (Immersive Audio Signal Processing) from Springer Verlag.
-He co-founded Audyssey Laboratories and had been the VP of Research before joining Dolby Laboratories in the Office of the CTO as Director of Technology Strategy.
-His room equalization research, at both USC and Audyssey, has resulted in several patented or patent-pending co-inventions.
-His area of research is in signal processing applied to audio and acoustics using theory and knowledge from acoustics, signal processing, and auditory perception.
-Some of his recent research leading to inventions include room equalization, dynamic noise compensation for automobile/home-theater/airplane environments, bandwidth extension of speech signals affected by telephony channels, psychoacoustic and physical bass extension, surround envelopment, noise compensation and suppression for telephony, and spatial/3-D audio.
+These characteristics result from the interaction of the loudspeaker(s) and the listening room".Presenter bio: Sunil Bharitkar received his Ph.D. in Electrical Engineering from the University of Southern California (USC) in 2004 and is presently at HP Labs involved ambient computing, sensor networks, speech/audio and bio-signal processing, machine learning and perceptual sensor fusion.
+From 2011-2016 he was the Director of Audio Technology at Dolby leading/guiding research in audio/acoustics, signal processing, haptics, machine learning, hearing augmentation.
+He co-founded the company Audyssey Laboratories in 2002 where he was VP of Research.
+He also taught in the Department of Electrical Engineering at USC.
+Sunil has published over 50 technical papers and has over 20 patents in the area of signal processing applied to audio and acoustics, pattern recognition and neural networks, and a textbook (Immersive Audio Signal Processing) from Springer Verlag.

 - 16:30 Scalable Format and Tools to extend the possibilities of Cinema Audio